 Les Lawrence, Voice of Christian Zionists (Read more)

 (Why do I use God’s literal covenant Name: Yehovah?
-Here is a link to the best simple explanation I know, from my friend, Keith Johnson.)
+Here is a link to the best simple explanation I know, from my friend, Keith Johnson.
+Also, here is a link to my book which explains it in detail, The Hebrew God Who Has No Name.)

 Share this: